 |Size of System (Capacity for Energy Generation)||Example Roof Space (m²)||Average Cost of Solar Panel Installation||Average Cost of Solar Tile Roof|

 |1kW||8+||£2,000 – £3,000||£5,000 – £6,000|

 |2kW||12+||£3,000 – £4,000||£6,000 – £8,000|

 |4kW||25+||£6,000 – £8,000||£12,000 – £16,000|

-Solar tiles are roughly around twice the price of solar panels and, as they’re less energy efficient than panels, it will take longer to see a return on your investment in terms of energy savings or Feed-in Tariff earnings.
+Solar tiles are roughly around twice the price of solar panels and, as they're less energy efficient than panels, it will take longer to see a return on your investment in terms of energy savings.
 The average family home of 3 or more people needs at least a 3kW system so a solar roof could cost in excess of £10,000 – 12,000.

 These costs are estimations.
 The actual cost will be unique to your home and energy needs and will also vary depending upon your location, the complexity of job and the installer you choose.

 However, the cost of solar tiles shouldn't necessarily be a dealbreaker for everyone.